bkthomps/ValleyOfDeath/README.md

 # ValleyOfDeath
-This was made in C++ using DragonFireSDK.
+This iPhone App was made in C++ using DragonFireSDK.